 To celebrate that–and eventually raise those numbers–Gagnon has chosen to honor the women of CERN on this International Women’s Day.
 All control rooms and accelerators will primarily be staffed by women.
 “That means that on March 8th, the largest accelerator in the world and the more complex experiments will be operated mostly by women,” she told me.

 There will be a live webcam in each control room, and Fermilab– a major particle-physics lab located in the U.S.–will also join the event.
 At CERN, each experiment group has also produced a special poster featuring the women involved, and they will be displayed both on site and on the website dedicated to the March 8th event.

 Gagnon hopes that such actions and role modeling will lay down a welcome mat for girls interested in careers in physics and other “hard science” fields.
 “We want people to know that this is no longer an off-limit place for women, that there are already many women in the field and that things have changed immensely,” she said.
 “Plus, it is terribly exciting work and we’re having a lot of fun.”

 Hopefully efforts like these will encourage more girls to stop thinking as I once did that “hard science” is male.
-Instead, they can start dreaming of becoming future Nobel Laureates.
+Instead, they can start dreaming of becoming future physicists and Nobel Laureates.

 Read more on jobs and economic issues from Ms. here.